cuemacro/finmarketpy/INSTALL.md

 which will help you to write your own trading strategies and Python scripts for doing market analysis on top of the Cuemacro libraries.

 * Programming Tools
-    * Anaconda 4.30 64 bit Python - [download](https://www.continuum.io/downloads) - Windows/Linux/Mac OS X
+    * Anaconda 64 bit Python - [download](https://www.continuum.io/downloads) - Windows/Linux/Mac OS X
       * This is the most used Python distribution for data science
       * As well as installing the core Python libraries, it also installs many useful libraries like the SciPy stack, which contains NumPy, pandas etc. and many other useful libraries like matplotlib which are dependencies for the various Cuemacro libraries
-      * Recommend installing latest version of Python 3.5 (by running in command line `conda install python=3.5.2` rather than using Python 3.6 (which is the default Python installation in Anaconda 4.30) as some of the multiprocessing libraries have issues with Python 3.6 at present when I've tried it
+      * Recommend installing latest version of Python 3.6 (by running in command line `conda install python=3.6`) as some of the multiprocessing libraries have issues with Python 3.6 at present when I've tried it
-      * findatapy, chartpy and finmarketpy should be compatible with the dependencies in Anaconda 4.30 (eg. version of pandas, numpy etc.)
+      * findatapy, chartpy and finmarketpy should be compatible with the dependencies in Anaconda (eg. version of pandas, numpy etc.)
-    * Microsoft Visual Studio 2015 Community Edition - [download](https://www.visualstudio.com/downloads/) or Visual C++ 2015 build tools - Windows
+    * Microsoft Visual Studio 2017 Community Edition - [download](https://www.visualstudio.com/downloads/) or Visual C++ 2015 build tools - Windows
-      * Makes sure to do a custom installation and tick Visual C++ in the Visual Studio 2015 installation
+      * Makes sure to do a custom installation and tick Visual C++ in the Visual Studio 2017 installation
-      * Alternatively, it is quicker to install [Visual C++ 2015 build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+      * Alternatively, it is quicker to install [Visual C++ 2017 build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
          * You may need to add the following (or similar) to your Windows path `C:\Program Files (x86)\Windows Kits\8.1\bin\x64`
          * This should prevent the following compilation error where 'rl.exe' is not found
       * Some Python libraries need a C++ compiler in order to build (such as blpapi and arctic)
+      * Often it is easier to install Python libraries using conda
       * Alternatively, if you don't want to compile the libraries yourself, you can sometimes find pre-compiled Python wheels for your platform
     * Git - https://git-scm.com/downloads - Windows/Linux/Mac OS X